 Of course, museum marketers are selling an experience, but the trick may be for museum marketers to understand that they are selling a personal experience.

 The “with > what” mentality may turn the museum industry’s self-perception on its head.
 Traditionally, museums (especially certain kinds, such as art and history museums, for example) may be perceived as quiet places preserved in the past and shielded by silence and white walls.
 Museums have been seen as intellectual spaces with curators serving as great academic gatekeepers.
 The ‘museum experience,’ to those of us involved in creating and shaping it, often revolves around the exhibits, the artifacts, the collection…and it is about those things.
 For visitors, however, the experience is more than an intellectual quest; it revolves around the entirety of the experience and the company attending with the visitor.

 This does not mean that the “what” isn’t important.
-I frequently write about the evolving role of the curator; how in the information age, everyone is a curator and how – particularly for engaging Millennials – highlighting your curator is less important than ever.
+In the information age, everyone is a curator.
 Although accessibility and self-curation are becoming increasingly important, having and promoting these artifacts and collections can certainly inspire visitation.
 They are the things (“whats”) that people come with their loved ones to see.
 In other words, the “with” here may not be as strong without the existence of the museum’s “what.” (…Did you follow me there?)

 Moreover, there’s empirical evidence that members of Generation Y may be particularly receptive to marketing messages that promote sharing visitor experiences.
 In particular, Millennials seek existential experiences.
 Sometimes this young demographic gets a bad rep for moving conversation online (“Get off of Facebook and go hang out outside”), but this demographic is actually upping the demand when it comes to in-person experiences as well.